pawelgrzybek/pawelgrzybek.com/content/posts/2024-11-04-baseline-status-of-a-web-platform-feature-on-a-hugo-website/index.md

 <p>The Baseline status of <strong>{{ $data.name }}</strong> is <strong>{{ $data.baseline.status }}</strong>.</p>
 ```

 Now, you can use it inside any of the content files.
-Here is an example where we request [Web Platform Status data abbout the `Array.from()` method](https://webstatus.dev/features/array-from).
+Here is an example where we request [Web Platform Status data about the `Array.from()` method](https://webstatus.dev/features/array-from).

 ```md
 <!-- content/posts/my-cool-article.md -->